LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Campaign Timeline.md

 ## Day 10 - [[Session 4 - The Morning After]]
 The party awaken to find that mistress has had to leave on urgent business, leaving them alone in a city they do not know.
 After exploring the manor, they head into the city to explore.
 Meeting Jarae and Elianore
 ## Day 11 - [[Session 5 - Above and Below]]
-The party attempt to enter the
+The party enter the Divide and attempt to investigate the Coeden.
+Jasper, intent on uncovering some dark secret keeps the group within the divide after hours and the group attempt an escape, entering a run
 ## Day 12 -